ash-project/ash/documentation/tutorials/get-started.md

 > #### Note {: .neutral}
 >
-> For more auto-formatting options, see the [Auto-Format Code guide](/documentation/how_to/auto-format-code.md).
+> For more auto-formatting options, see the [Development Utilities guide](/documentation/topics/development/development-utilities.md).

 And run `mix deps.get`, to install the dependency.